cacttus/GWindow_Sandbox/project/Tasks.md

     * Isolate the GL classes.

 ## Bugs
+* Texture mipmapping / Filtering bug.
+Looks like it the textures may not be copied correctly.
 * Address concern of Shader output format not matching FBO format
 * Multiple FBOs (deferred MRTs)
 * UBO Copy for instance data is very slow.
 Figure out how to optimize this.